grantjenks/python-sortedcontainers/docs/performance-workload.rst

 Other Performance Comparisons
 -----------------------------

-SortedContainers uses a segmented-list data structure similar to a B-tree limited to two levels of nodes.
+:doc:`Sorted Containers<index>` uses a segmented-list data structure similar to a B-tree limited to two levels of nodes.
 As part of the implementation, a load factor is used to determine how many values should be stored in each node.
 This can have a significant impact on performance and a :doc:`load factor performance comparison<performance-load>` is also provided.

 Because sortedcontainers is pure-Python, its performance also depends directly on the Python runtime.
 A :doc:`runtime performance